lyft/clutch/docs/advanced/security-auditing.md

 **Custom Slack Messages**

-A custom slack message can be created for a given `/service/method` using the available metadata (the API request and response body) in an audit event.
-The custom message will then be appended to the default message for a richer slack audit.
+A custom Slack message can be created for a given `/service/method` using the available metadata (the API request and response body) in an audit event.
+The custom message will then be appended to the default Slack message for a richer Slack audit.

 TODO: insert picture/gif

+**Creating a Custom Slack Messages**

 The feature is powered by the Golang [Template](https://golang.org/pkg/text/template/) package.
-In the clutch-config, you can provide a template with the field names from the API request and/or response, which will then be replaced by the values saved in the audit event metadata.
-The template can also include Slack [`mrkdwn`](https://api.slack.com/reference/surfaces/formatting#basics) for adding useful visual highlights to the custom message.
+In the clutch-config, you can provide a template with the field names from the API request and/or response, which will be replaced with the values of the those fields at parse time.
+The template can also include Slack [`mrkdwn`](https://api.slack.com/reference/surfaces/formatting#basics) to add useful visual highlights to the custom message.

-**Creating a Custom Messsage**
+Creating the template:
-- `.Request.<key>` to obtain data from the API request
+- `.Request.key_name` to obtain data from the API request
-- `.Response.<key>` to obtain data from the API response
+- `.Response.key_name` to obtain data from the API response
-- Any of the Golang Template [functions](https://golang.org/pkg/text/template/#hdr-Functions) can be used in the custom template

-- `[[ ]]` in lieu of the Golang Template action syntax ( `{{ }}`)
+- Clutch-specific [templating tokens](https://github.com/lyft/clutch/blob/0aa1c00b37513900c351be1106cc131498b1aad0/backend/gateway/config.go#L110-L122) in lieu of the standard Golang Template Action and Variable syntax
-- `$$` in lieu of the Golang Template variable syntax ( `$`)
+- Any of the Golang Template [functions](https://golang.org/pkg/text/template/#hdr-Functions) can be used in the template

 Example Config:
 ```yaml title="backend/clutch-config.yaml"